House Dem reverses course on impeachment as polls show declining support

 The censure process is not prescribed by the Constitution, and amounts essentially to a condemnation of conduct, without any substantive consequence, by a majority vote in either the House or the Senate.

 "I don't see the value of taking him out of office. ...
-I want to censure."
+I want him censured."

 President Andrew Jackson was censured in a largely political process by the Senate in 1834, although it was expunged three years later.
 Several other U.S. presidents have been reprimanded by Congress, including Abraham Lincoln, James Buchanan, and William Howard Taft.